 We are a warm and welcoming multi-national community of Orthodox Slavs and British people, and we aim to live our spiritual lives according to the rich and beautiful traditions of the Russian Orthodox Church, whilst devoted to the British saints and the ancient Orthodox legacy of our land.

 Services are celebrated in Church Slavonic and English, according to the Traditions of the pre-revolutionary Russian Orthodox Church and the Patristic Julian calendar.

 We welcome everyone to our services, and encourage new-comers to stay for a chat and meet the clergy and parishioners.

-Following our services and according to our traditions we serve a shared meal, everyone is welcome.
-If you want to bring something for the table then please do so.
+Following our services we a invite visitors to share refreshments provided by our parish sisterhood and everyone is welcome.
+However, as we have no facilities for making drinks, we encourage worshippers to bring a flask or cold drinks.
+If you want to bring anything for the table then please do so, though no meat, given the church setting.
 The shared meal ‘trapeza’ is an extension of the Orthodox services where we can continue our togetherness and personally welcome new faces.

 Don’t be shy, come in and stay for as long as your able; say a prayer; light a candle; come and say hello.
 If you need help, just ask a member of the congregation and they will be pleased to help.

 Children are a very important part of our community and they also enjoy taking part in our services.
 We have many families and children of all ages within our community.

 Our Russian Orthodox Church Outside of Russia is an autonomous local Church within the Moscow Patriarchate, with its own First-Hierarch and synod of bishops, and our local hierarch, Bishop Irenei of London and Western Europe serves a dozen countries, with cathedrals in London and Geneva.